solliancenet/CosmosDB-v3-labs/dotnet/labs/07-transactions-with-continuation.md

    pointer += result.Response;
    ```

-   > Everytime the stored procedure returns how many documents were processed, we will increment the counter.
+   > Every time the stored procedure returns how many documents were processed, we will increment the counter.

 1. Still within the **while** block, add the following line of code to print out the amount of documents uploaded in the current iteration: